ServiceStackApps/TechStacks/README.md

-# TechStacks
+# Angular TechStacks

-TechStacks is a modern [AngularJS](https://angularjs.org/) CRUD App that lets you Browse and Add Technology Stacks of popular StartUps.
+TechStacks is a [AngularJS](https://angularjs.org/) CRUD App that lets you Browse and Add Technology Stacks of popular StartUps.
 After Signing in you can add your own TechStacks and favorite technologies to create a personalized custom 'feed' to view Websites and Apps built with your favorite programming languages and technologies.

 TechStacks is based on a [Bootstrap template](http://getbootstrap.com) with client-side features: